Ten Things To Do in Fingal

 This variety offers plenty of options for families to enjoy the long lazy days of the August bank holiday.

-Here are 10 suggestions for activities over the August Bank Holiday weekend:
+Here are 10 suggestions for activities to enjoy.

 Fingal has 88 km of coastline stretching from Sutton to Balbriggan.
 Add to that three protected estuaries, salt marsh habitats and 13 major beaches, providing families with ample choice for a day spent walking, playing and exploring.